ArielDrabkin/SmartWaste/readme.md

 </div>

 #
 SmartWaste is a project that was developed as part of the DATA SCIENCE: DEEP LEARNING, COMPUTER VISION & NLP Bootcamp at ITC.
-It participated in a Hackathon and won the 2nd place.
+It participated in a "Smart-Cities" Hackathon and won the 2nd place.
 The objective of the project is to implement an image recognition feature that allows users to take a photo of an item and receive instant feedback on whether it is recyclable or not and in which bin it should be disposed.

 ## Problem Statement